lwYeo/SoliditySHA3Miner/SoliditySHA3Miner/Readme.txt

-  kingAddress             Add MiningKing address to nonce, only CPU mining supported (default: none) address                 (Pool only) Miner's ethereum address (default: developer's address) privateKey              (Solo only) Miner's private key gasToMine               (Solo only) Gas price to mine in GWei (default: 5, decimals allowed; note: will override lower dynamic gas price) gasLimit                (Solo only) Gas limit to submit proof of work (default: 1704624) gasApiURL               (Solo only) Get dynamic gas price to mine from this JSON API URL (note: leave empty to disable) gasApiPath              (Solo only) JSON path expression to retrieve dynamic gas price value from 'gasApiURL' gasApiMultiplier        (Solo only) Multiplier to dynamic gas price value from 'gasApiURL' => 'gasApiPath' (note: use 0.1 for EthGasStation API) gasApiOffset            (Solo only) Offset to dynamic gas price value from 'gasApiURL' => 'gasApiPath' (after 'gasApiMultiplier', decimals allowed) pool                    (Pool only) URL of pool mining server (default: http://mike.rs:8080) secondaryPool           (Optional) URL of failover pool mining server logFile                 Enables logging of console output to '{appPath}\\Log\\{yyyy-MM-dd}.log' (default: false)
+  kingAddress             Add MiningKing address to nonce, only CPU mining supported (default: none) address                 (Pool only) Miner's ethereum address (default: developer's address) privateKey              (Solo only) Miner's private key gasToMine               (Solo only) Gas price to mine in GWei (default: 3, decimals allowed; note: will override lower dynamic gas price) gasLimit                (Solo only) Gas limit to submit proof of work (default: 1704624) gasApiURL               (Solo only) Get dynamic gas price to mine from this JSON API URL (note: leave empty to disable) gasApiPath              (Solo only) JSON path expression to retrieve dynamic gas price value from 'gasApiURL' gasApiMultiplier        (Solo only) Multiplier to dynamic gas price value from 'gasApiURL' => 'gasApiPath' (note: use 0.1 for EthGasStation API) gasApiOffset            (Solo only) Offset to dynamic gas price value from 'gasApiURL' => 'gasApiPath' (after 'gasApiMultiplier', decimals allowed) gasApiMax               (Solo only) Maximum gas price to mine in GWei from API (default: 7, decimals allowed) pool                    (Pool only) URL of pool mining server (default: http://mike.rs:8080) secondaryPool           (Optional) URL of failover pool mining server logFile                 Enables logging of console output to '{appPath}\\Log\\{yyyy-MM-dd}.log' (default: false)